fangchih/gmail-draft-merger/README.md

 have the Google APIs Client Library for Python installed; the fastest way of doing this is to use `pip install -U google-api-python-client` (or with `pip3` if you have both Python 2 and 3 on your computer).

-This sample app requires you to [create a new Google Docs file](https://docs.google.com) to serve as the letter template with variable placeholders.
+$$This sample app requires you to create a `email draft` to serve as the letter template with variable placeholders.
 Choose the template you wish to use, but we recommend *Letter/Spearmint* to keep things simple.
 Replace the contact information in the Doc with template variables that we can merge with desired data.
 Here are the variables we're using: